Frequently Asked Questions

 - Is it required that I attend CORE June?

-While it is not required, it is strongly encouraged that all incoming freshmen students attend.
+While it is not required, it is strongly encouraged that all incoming first-year students attend.
+Students that attend CORE June are more at ease and comfortable at Wheaton!

 - What if I can not attend the CORE June program?

-We anticipate that some students/families will not be able to attend in June, but we ask that you complete the RSVP form and reserve your class t-shirt.
+We anticipate that some students/families will not be able to attend in June, but we ask that you complete the registration form and let us know why you cannot attend.
 We will be in touch during the summer to catch you up and will welcome you with open arm in August.

 - Can I arrive early or late for the CORE June program?